MicrosoftDocs/security/security-docs/ransomware/incident-response-playbook-dart-ransomware-approach.md

 ## The Microsoft Incident Response approach to conducting ransomware incident investigations

 Determining how a threat actor gained access to your environment is crucial to identifying vulnerabilities, conducting attack mitigation, and preventing future attacks.
-In some cases, the threat actor takes steps to cover their tracks and destroy evidence, so it is possible that the entire chain of events might not be evident.
+In some cases, the threat actor takes steps to cover their tracks and destroy evidence, so it's possible that the entire chain of events might not be evident.

 The following are three key steps in Microsoft Incident Response ransomware investigations: